Hop

 the Royal Agricultural Society in 1857 and was elected first

-chairman of the Botanical & Zoological Committee
+chairman of the Botanical & Zoological Committee in

-he retained until 1899.
-He wrote many papers for the
+1871, a position he retained until 1899.
+He wrote many papers

-Society's journal particularly on market gardening,
+for the Society's journal particularly on market gardening,

 hop cultivation, fruit farming and potato culture.
+He was

-He was elected Vice-President of the Royal Agricultural Society
+elected Vice-President of the Royal Agricultural Society

 in 1889 and advised the government on a number of subjects,